Preparing your ePoster

 concurrent image

-• All ePosters should be a visual presentation of your submitted abstract
+• Your ePoster is a visual presentation of your submitted abstract

-• Presentations should be well thought out and visually appealing, with a balance of text, graphics and neutral space
+• Try and make it well thought out and visually appealing, with a balance of text, graphics and neutral space - avoiding too much clutter

-• The movement (pathway) of the eye through the presentation should be natural (down columns and along rows)
+• The movement or pathway of the eye through the presentation should be natural - down columns and along rows

-• Insert photos or graphics, but do not insert too many images or images without a clearly linked explanation to the topic
+• Use photos or graphics, but avoid using too many images or those that are not clearly linked to the topic

-• If you are inserting figures or graphs, a short heading and legends are essential
+• If you are using figures or graphs, a short heading and legends are essential

 • Use upper and lower case for general content as the use of ALL-CAPITAL text is difficult to read

-• Avoid using a mixture of type/font styles
+• Avoid using a mixture of font styles

 Content